 - FreeDV software, download links are below.

-- A Windows or Linux PC with one (receive only) or two sound cards.
+- A Windows, Linux or OSX PC with one (receive only) or two sound cards.

 - Cables to connect your PC to your SSB radio.